 The Norwegian State Housing Bank

-The Norwegian State Housing Bank (NSHB) is the government’s main implementing agency for housing policy, and uses financial measures to facilitate the achievement of housing policy goals.
+The Norwegian State Housing Bank (NSHB) is the government’s main implementing agency for social housing policy, and uses financial measures to facilitate the achievement of housing policy goals.
 The most important financial measures are basic loans, start-up loans, housing grants and housing allowances.
 The NSHB also administers the government compensation scheme for renovation of schools and churches, provides loans to day-care centres and subsidises student housing.
 The NSHB is a resource centre for housing policy matters, and takes an active role in providing information and guidelines and promoting knowledge development.

-The Rent Disputes Tribunal in Oslo and Akershus
+The Rent Disputes Tribunal

-Please see www.htu.no for more information.
+Please see http://www.htu.no/no/englishhtu for more information.